 Tracking your child’s behavior and reaction can help you identify patterns and triggers.
 But it can be hard to know where to start.
 Download an

-anxiety log to help identify why and when your child gets anxious or stressed.
+to help identify why and when your child gets anxious or stressed.

 There are no medications for sensory processing issues.
 But there are professionals who can help your child learn strategies to cope with sensory challenges.